Programming-Club-IAU/Level-1.1/readme.md

 ## Overview

-This is a simple program that prints a square of a given size.
+This is a simple program that prints a Staircase of a given size.

 ## Learning Objectives